Eucalyptus Oil: This Pain-Relieving, Air-Purifying Remedy May Help Your Cold

 4. It may help treat dandruff and lice.

-Some proponents say that eucalyptus promotes hair growth, but unfortunately, there's no firm scientific evidence to back up those claims.
-There is, however, evidence for eucalyptus oil as a treatment for dandruff.
+Not only is there evidence that eucalyptus promotes hair growth, but there’s also evidence for eucalyptus oil as a treatment for dandruff.
 According to a 2012 report, eucalyptus oil's antifungal and antiseptic properties suggest that it would be a viable anti-dandruff treatment when incorporated into products like shampoos.
 Eucalyptus oil may also be an effective natural treatment for head lice.
 One 2017 study from Australia, for example, found that using eucalyptus oil in a solution with lemon tea tree oil was twice as effective as the common chemical pesticide treatment piperonyl butoxide.
+Another previous study found that eucalyptus oil could actually protect human hair for at least 7 hours from the invasion of head lice.

 5. It may ease cold symptoms.